blockdeep/libro/src/medium/Missing_Event_Documentation.md

 #[pallet::generate_deposit(pub(super) fn deposit_event)]
 pub type Event<T: Config> {
     /// An account was just created.
 This event gets triggered when the account
-    /// has a balance greater than the existential deposit.
+    /// has a balance greater than the existential deposit for the first time.
     AccountCreated,
     /// The account got its balance updated, but over the existential deposit.
     AccountUpdated,